'Plan for the future, because that is where you are going to spend the rest of your life'.

 Show return on investment (ROI) for this capital and estimated profit.
 In the event the loan or investment cannot be made, describe what changes, if any, must be made in order that the business would still be operational.

 a) Financial Data: Sources of funding; Mortgage Loans, Term Loans, Personal Equity Investments.
-Applications of funding; Purchase Building, Purchase Equipment, Renovations, Inventory, Supplies, Working Capital
+Applications for funding; Purchase Building, Purchase Equipment, Renovations, Inventory, Supplies, Working Capital

 b) Balance Sheet; Assets- Cash, Accounts Receivable, Inventory, Supplies.
 Fixed Assets; Fixtures, Vehicles, Equipment, Building, Land.
 Liabilities- Accounts Payable, Bank Loans, Net Worth; Owners Equity